Here you will find answers to common locating questions.

 If you don’t find the answers to your questions below please use our Ask the Tech form to send us an email describing your problem or question.
+If you are jsut getting started, download our Locating 101 Handbook.

 - To what depths do your locators find objects?